datastax/spark-cassandra-connector/README.md

 ## Online Training
 ### DataStax Academy
 DataStax Academy provides free online training for Apache Cassandra and DataStax Enterprise.
-In [DS320: Analytics with Spark course](https://academy.datastax.com/courses/ds320-analytics-with-apache-spark), you will learn how to effectively and efficiently solve analytical problems with Apache Spark, Apache Cassandra, and DataStax Enterprise.
+In [DS320: Analytics with Spark](https://academy.datastax.com/courses/ds320-analytics-with-apache-spark), you will learn how to effectively and efficiently solve analytical problems with Apache Spark, Apache Cassandra, and DataStax Enterprise.
 You will learn about Spark API, Spark-Cassandra Connector, Spark SQL, Spark Streaming, and crucial performance optimization techniques.

 ## Community
 ### Reporting Bugs